-A signed ROI form must be in the client record and include all required elements.
-Copies of recipient's information sharing policy must be available for inspection.
+A signed ROI form must be in the client record and includes all required elements.
+Copies of subrecipient's information sharing policy are available for inspection.

-Standard 9: All providers, non-service provider staff and volunteers, must sign a statement agreeing to adhere to the practice of confidentiality set forth by the recipient.
+Standard 9: All providers, non-service provider staff and volunteers, must sign a statement agreeing to adhere to the practice of confidentiality set forth by the subrecipient.

-All providers, non-service provider staff or volunteers, who have access to client records must sign the recipient's confidentially agreement.
+All providers, non-service provider staff, or volunteers who have access to client records must sign the subrecipient's confidentially agreement.